Challenges of Generating Structurally Diverse Graphs: Conclusion

 In this work, we formulate the problem of generating structurally diverse graphs that can serve as representative instances for various graph-related tasks.
 We show that the problem is challenging as it is non-trivial to define what it means for a set of graphs to be diverse.
 In this regard, we propose desirable properties that a good diversity measure is expected to satisfy and choose a diversity measure based on them.
 Then, we show that random graph models do not provide sufficient diversity and propose various alternative approaches.
 Importantly, all the proposed algorithms can be applied to arbitrary diversity measures.
 Via a series of experiments, we show that the proposed approaches are capable of generating diverse graphs, both in terms of diversity measures and structural characteristics.

 In this work, we have only made a first step to analyzing the problem of generating diverse graphs.
-There are plenty of promising directions for future research, and we hope that our work will encourage researchers to dive deeper into this direction.
+There are plenty of promising directions for future research, and we hope that our work will encourage researchers to dive deeper into this problem.
 One particularly important challenge is scalability.
 If the number of nodes $n$ becomes large, then the number of possible graphs grows very fast, and for some methods (e.g., LocalOpt that uses single edge modifications) covering the whole space may become infeasible.
 Secondly, we believe that more advanced algorithms will be developed in the future.
 Also, further discussions on how to measure diversity and how to choose a proper graph distance seem to be very useful.
-Finally, it would be great to see applications of diverse graphs in other tasks, e.g., for benchmarking or training neural algorithmic reasoning approaches.
+Finally, it would be great to see practical applications of diverse graphs.